 How to buy a property off plan?

-Your first point should be to take a look on website where you can view new and upcoming developments.
+Your first point should be to take a look at the website where you can view new and upcoming developments.
 You then need to:

 Register your interest online